 The SIP and this Statement only apply to those assets that the Trustee has been able to recover and realise, such that they are capable of being invested in accordance with the SIP.
-As and when the Trustee is able to recover and realise these unorthodox investments, such funds will be invested in line with the SIP.
+If the Trustee is able to recover and realise these unorthodox investments, such funds will be invested in line with the SIP.